Top Remote Staffing Companies for U.S. Insurance Companies

 Roles well-suited to remote offshore delivery:

-- Prior authorization specialists (healthcare-adjacent insurance)
+- Prior authorization specialists — healthcare-adjacent insurance lines

 - Medical billing and coding support

-- Premium auditing support
+- Premium auditing support and reconciliation

 - Reinsurance accounting support